tendo518/susc2nusc/README.md

 This project provides tools to convert the **SUScape** dataset into the **NuScenes** format (which can be parsed by [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit)).
 It also includes features to visualize the dataset using [rerun](https://github.com/rerun-io/rerun).

-Currently, the converter supports the following components:
+Currently, the converter supports:

-- **Sensors** (LiDAR, Camera)
+1. **Sensors Data**:
+    - 1 × 128-channel LiDAR and 6 × RGB cameras
+    - RADAR data is currently not converted
+    - SUScape-specific sensors, including 6 infrared (IR) cameras and 4 auxiliary LiDARs, are not converted
-- **Annotations** (3D bounding boxes)
-  - Visibility, attributes and keyframes picking are not included, as they are not available in SUScape
+2. **Annotations** (3D bounding boxes): Visibility, attributes and keyframes picking are not included, as they are not available in SUScape
-- **Calibration**
-  - The vehicle coordinate system is defined to be identical to the LiDAR coordinate system, following SUScape
+3. **Calibration**: The vehicle coordinate system is defined to be identical to the LiDAR coordinate system, following SUScape

-So the converted NuScenes-formatted dataset is sufficient for most tasks.
+Converted dataset is sufficient for most tasks.
 However, full parity with the official NuScenes dataset is not achievable due to missing or unsupported data in SUScape.

 ## Installation